plumvillage/oracles/oracles.rst

 #.

+    | For virtue and true beauty of the soul,
-    | Halloo your name to the reverberate hills
+    | Halloo your name to the reverberate hills!
-    | And deeper than did ever plummet sound I'll drown my book.

 #.

-    | If of life you keep a care,
-    | Shake off slumber, and beware.
-    | You rub the sore,
-    | When you should bring the plaster.
+    | But we in silence hold this virtue well:
+    | The amity that wisdom knits not, folly may easily untie.

 #.